SmFaraji/IIOT_Node_Manager/README.md

-# IIOT_Node_Manager
+# IIOT_Node_Manager Basic For Android App
-manage and control industrial nodes like actuators and control systems via IOT App.
+manage and control industrial nodes like actuators and control systems via IOT App Writen by B4A.

 <!-- <h3><a href="[https://youtu.be/BD600ca_Qtw](https://youtu.be/kqubm8_RC5Y)">YouTube Video: IIOT App | 2 node manager with B4A </a></h3> -->
   <ul>